atlarge-research/continuum/DSL/README.md

 ```
 NOTE: all configuration need to be in the `DSL/` folder so the file has access to npm dependencies (node modules)

-If you make any mistake when filling in a variable that only accept specific values, delete the quote marks and press `"`.
+If you make any mistake when filling in a variable that only accept specific values, delete the quote marks and type `"`.
 VS-Code with automatically present you with a list of all possible values.

+## Code Snippets
+If you would like the gain a better understanding of the code snippets and how to create them you can refer to `continuum/.vscode/dsl_snippets.code-snippets`